tef/remarkable/README.txt

 	 \foo\{not text} or \foo{}{not text}.

 	Should the indent marker be '::' or otherwise.
-		:: is used by Restructured Text.
+		:: is used by ReStructuredText.

 	Should the raw block character be !, i.e \foo!{....}